GSSM25: the 25th GSS Methodology Symposium

 In line with the theme of looking at how statistical methods have evolved, we have adapted the format of the day.
 This includes parallel presentation sessions in the morning and a new unconference session in the afternoon.

 Parallel presentation sessions

-There will be approximately 12 parallel sessions, each 30 minutes in length.
+There will be 24 parallel sessions, each 15 minutes long, hosted in the afternoon.